KRA (Key Responsibility Areas) | Meaning and Full form

-What does KRA for employees mean?
+What is KRA for employees?

 The full form of KRA is Key responsibility Areas.
 It describes the areas where employees are responsible for a specific task or element of the job.
 In simple words, KRAs help define an employee’s job roles and responsibilities within a company.
 Having KRAs can help in setting measurable goals for employees and hold them accountable for certain tasks.
 Implementing KRAs can help to improve communication and productivity in a number of ways.